singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 ```

 #### 3. Check the nanoc.yaml file
+The `nanoc.yaml` file is a good place to see how powerful the Nanoc static site generator is.
+It's well documented and full of various settings and other goodies.
+I recommend reading it through, though we won't change anything in it for this particular guide (the default settings will suffice).

 #### 4. Edit Rules file
 For our kramdown gem to work properly, we need to let Nanoc know we changed the default language from HTML to markdown.
 To do this we need to open the Rules file found in the root of your Nanoc site and then we need to edit the compilation rules found herein, to take markdown files.